-Adobe Photoshop 5.0 is released in May of 1998.
+Adobe Photoshop 5.0 was released in May 1998.

-AGP 2.0 is introduced in May of 1998.
+AGP 2.0 was introduced in May 1998.

-Perl 5.005 is released July 22, 1998.
+Perl 5.005 was released on July 22, 1998.

-The DMCA is passed on October 28, 1998.
+The DMCA was passed on October 28, 1998.

-The Triple Data Encryption Algorithm is introduced.
+The Triple Data Encryption Algorithm was introduced in 1998.

 Blender begins being developed by NeoGeo and Not a Number Technologies.

-The ActionScript programming language is introduced.
+The ActionScript programming language was introduced in 1998.

-New computer products and services introduced in 1998
+New computer products and services introduced in 1998.

-HD-ROM is introduced February 2, 1998.
+HD-ROM was introduced on February 2, 1998.

-V.90 modem standard is announced and agreed on February 6, 1998.
+V.90 modem standard was announced and agreed on February 6, 1998.

-[email protected] is introduced on June 8, 1998.
+[email protected] was introduced on June 8, 1998.

-AMR is released September 9, 1998
+AMR was released on September 9, 1998

-Internet weblogs begin to appear.
+Internet weblogs began to appear in 1998.

-The GeekSpeak radio show starts.
+The GeekSpeak radio show started in 1998.

-Sony releases the High capacity Floppy Disk.
+Sony released the High capacity Floppy Disk in 1998.

 Internet domains that came online in 1998

-The domain computerhope.com comes online July 14, 1998.
+The domain computerhope.com came online on July 14, 1998.

-The domain ask.com comes online October 19, 1998.
+The domain ask.com came online on October 19, 1998.

 Computer companies founded in 1998

-Mozilla is initially formed March 13, 1998.
+Mozilla was initially formed on March 13, 1998.

-AFREEY is established on April 16, 1998.
+AFREEY was established on April 16, 1998.

-Multiwave Digital Solutions is founded.
+Multiwave Digital Solutions was founded in 1998.

 Computer company events in 1998